 By showing you pictures of me during races.
-I've collected pictures of myself while running races (5K's, 10K's and Marathons).
+I've collected pictures of myself while running races (5K's, 10K's, and Marathons).
 I specifically selected pictures that do the best job of translating my happiness.
 If this doesn't show you how happy I am when running, then I give up.

 Pictures of my happy smile when running

 Maybe showing pictures of me running a marathon is not the best tactic here.
-In fact, I'm pretty sure I feel absolutely miserable on all these pictures.
-I especially like the third picture from left, since this was taken about 100m before the finish line on my 3rd marathon.
+In fact, I'm pretty sure I feel absolutely miserable in all these pictures.
+I especially like the third picture from the left, since this was taken about 100m before the finish line on my 3rd marathon.
 I desperately wanted to finish under 4 hours and had only seconds left.
 I pushed it HARD, which you can probably read from my face (it screams terror and panic).

 But I still finished in 3:59:58! 🙂

 Running has a long-lasting effect on happiness

 You know what?
 Running improves the happiness in my life in ways that I can't even begin to measure.
 Marathons are a great example of what I'm trying to say here.